 It is smack dab in the middle of fall here and I am craving these amazingly Easy Smoked Turkey Legs!
 Anytime of year is the right time for these brined and dry rubbed, fall off the bone juicy turkey legs.
-Pair them with some Steak Fries for a simple meal for the game or with moist Cornbread and Green Bean and Potato Salad for an evening with friends.
+Pair them with some Steak Fries for a simple meal for the game or with moist traditional Cornbread or sweet potato cornbread and Green Bean and Potato Salad for an evening with friends.

 I have heard stories about the turkey legs at Disney, but I can tell you that they won’t beat out these turkey legs for smokey BBQ flavor or tender juicy meat.
 A few simple steps and an overnight brine are all it takes to make these scrumptious turkey legs.

 If you love the idea of smoked meats and the flavor that this cooking process imparts, you have to try my Smoked Prime Rib.
 This recipe is another winner with the entire family!

 For the brine you will need: Water, brown sugar, Kosher salt, whole black peppercorns, bay leaves, onion powder, garlic powder, ground sage and ice.

 For the rub: Brown sugar, kosher salt, chili powder, black pepper, cayenne pepper, thyme, onion powder, garlic powder, cumin.